Characters: Star Trek Reboot

 - Promoted to Love Interest: There were a few scenes between Spock and Uhura in early TOS episodes that could be seen as flirting, but it never really went anywhere.
 The film, on the other hand, has them in an established relationship.

 - Rapunzel Hair: Her ponytail reaches down her waist.

 - Red Is Heroic: Her uniform is red and she's one of the good guys.

 - Uhura is a wise and well-mannered woman, but she is perfectly capable of handling herself.

 - Spock even tells Kirk that intervening in her attempt to use diplomacy with the Klingons will not only incur the wrath of said Klingons, but Uhura herself.

-- Further reinforced in the tie-in comics when Kirk admitted he'd rather get ten rounds of dressing down from Uhura than get a dressing down from Admiral Pike.
+- Further reinforced in the tie-in comics when Kirk admitted he'd rather get ten rounds of dressing down from Admiral Pike than get a dressing down from Uhura.

-- Single Woman Seeks Good Man: Uhura fell in love with Spock, and not Kirk.
-The reasons stem from how Spock was genuinely interested in her character and intelligence, but Kirk only saw her as a "challenge".
+- Single Woman Seeks Good Man: Uhura fell in love with Spock, and never was interested in Kirk.
+The reasons stem from how Spock was genuinely interested in her character and intelligence; Kirk was interested in her physical beauty and because she refused to tell him her first name, Kirk also saw her as a "challenge".
 Fortunately, Kirk backed off when he discovered her relationship with Spock.

 - The Smurfette Principle: The only woman among the main cast until Carol Marcus joins the crew in the sequel.